 See policies on over-income families in the chapter on Reexamination and Continued Occupancy.
 OVER-INCOME FAMILIES.

-15.4.3 Failure to Make Payments at the Time and in the Amount Due Under the Lease opportunity to keep occupancy of the unit, even if the resident pays the past due rent, and proceed with eviction.
+15.4.3 Failure to Make Payments at the Time and in the Amount Due Under the Lease

+If HABC or the privately owned/managed site obtains 4 judgments against a resident for failure to pay rent in a preceding 12-month period, HABC or the privately owned/managed site may ask the Court, when filing the fifth failure to pay rent complaint for authorization to deny the resident the opportunity to keep occupancy of the unit, even if the resident pays the past due rent, and proceed with eviction.
 This process is known as Foreclosing the Right of Redemption.
-Prior to foreclosing a resident's right to redemption, HABC or the privately owned/managed site will attempt to collect the rent due and owing through home visits, rent conferences, correspondence and offers of Tenant Readiness Training.
+Prior to foreclosing a resident's right to redemption, HABC or the privately owned/managed site will attempt to collect the rent due and owing through home visits, rent conferences, correspondence, and offers of Tenant Readiness Training.